 What led to this massive shift in consumer preference?
 Let’s look at two surveys that provide a bit of insight.
 Capgemini conducted a study in October of 2019 that conveys consumers’ frustration with long lines at the checkout counter (60%) and product unavailability (48%).
 Do these statistics reflect your experience?

 When was the last time you walked into a supermarket only to see the checkout line bending around the corner?
 Do you wait it out, or do you go home and order online from Amazon with 2-day shipping (sometimes even one or same-day shipping)?

-This phenomenon is confusing in that companies spend millions, if not billions of dollars, to bring customers into their brick-and-mortar locations, but do not adequately think through the purchase experience.
+This phenomenon is confusing in that companies spend millions, if not billions of dollars, to bring customers into their brick-and-mortar vs. ecommerce, but do not adequately think through the purchase experience.
 Difficulties locating a particular product or a staff member for assistance also ranked among respondents’ top pain points.